syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 ---
 # Working with Pictures

 XlsIO allows to insert Pictures into a worksheet.
-The following code snippet shows how to insert picture using XlsIO.
+Refer to the following code snippet.

 {% tabs %}
 {% highlight c# %}